Flu virus changes every year, and that’s why yearly vaccination is the most effective way to help prevent flu and its complications.

 Around 1 in 5 people inherit a raised level of a sticky particle called Lp(a) [or lipoprotein(a)] that can increase their risk of heart disease and heart damage.1

 You could be one of them.
 There are currently no approved medications that directly target Lp(a) levels, but we want to change that.
 If you’re taking medication for your heart health and either have or are at risk of developing heart disease, contact our study team to learn more about getting your Lp(a) level tested and the opportunity to take part in important clinical research.
-This could be your chance to potentially target a risk factor that is unable to be controlled with lifestyle changes and other medicines.

 1. Rhainds D, Brodeur MR, Tardif JC.
 Lipoprotein (a): When to measure and how to treat?
 Curr Atheroscler Rep. 2021;23(9):51.
 Doi:10.1007/s11883-021-00951-2.